reconengine/docs.reconengine.ai/source/docs/laravel/recommendations.md

 ## Filters

 Filters are currently in closed beta.
-Feel free to [get in touch](mailto:contact@reconengine.ai) if you would like to incorporate filters into your application.
+Please [get in touch](mailto:contact@reconengine.ai) if you would like to incorporate filters into your application.